Calculator Methodology

 Industry Retention Floors

-These floors represent the fraction of data that is legally non-deletable in each industry.
+These floors are Redux estimates of the fraction typically subject to regulatory retention in each industry (modeling assumptions, not exact legal quantities).
 They reduce the recoverable ROT ceiling.

 | Industry | Floor | Regulatory Basis |